 When it comes to getting into a Master of Business Administration (MBA) program, you should know that even after you receive an official offer of admission, the screening process continues and enrollment is not guaranteed.
 You’ve got one last hurdle to clear before you can start your MBA studies.
-(What is an MBA program?
-Learn more about MBA programs here).

-What is background verification?
+What is the MBA background check?

 Even completely innocently, it’s easy to lose track of the exact details in your background.
+Here are some examples:

 - What’s the most accurate and honest way to describe your early months with your startup, and are you consistent in always giving the same beginning dates for your work there?

 - What’s the right way to convert the GPA you received in that unusual summer program a few years back?

 - When should you disclose that you’ve worked with family members?

 The background checks find out the real story about the person behind the profile and ensure that MBA programs are getting for-real excellent candidates—not just good bluffers who can exaggerate a resume into an approximation of impressiveness.
 Background checks can also catch sloppiness and bad record-keeping, causing need for revision and more accurate re-reporting.

 Who could experience problems with the background check?

 |Audiences and most common challenges in verification||Entity||Ownership / Equity||Self-employ-ment||Compensation||Dates||Employer||Title||Other Issues|